terrymorse58/bootsdark/README.md

 **bootsdark** detects the user preference for dark or light mode, responding to changes.

-It works in any browser that respects the standard media query:
+**bootsdark** works in any browser that respects the standard media query:

 ```css
 @media (prefers-color-scheme: dark) {}